Last updated: September 21, 2023

 Burp Scanner can only parse definitions that meet the following requirements:

-- The API definition must be a JSON-based OpenAPI version 3.x.x specification.
+- The specification of the API definition must be OpenAPI version 3.x.x, and based on either JSON or YAML.

 - The API definition must not contain any external references.